adamvis/ml_api_tool/README.md

 	Sample dataset to test training
 - Any other file require d for the model to work

-To test it, supposing we placed it in the desktop:
+Supposing we placed it in the desktop:

 	/Users/adam/Desktop/example